massimilianodelliubaldini/galaxy-integration-rpcs3/README.md

 * Finds all Disc and PSN games in the RPCS3 directory.
 * Launches RPCS3 and loads game.
 * Tracks game time.
+* Imports and tracks trophies/achievements (work in progress).

 ## Installation